angusroberts/robot-antenna/README.md

 2. Slot the resistor into the other end of the same jumper wire.

-3. Add another jumper wire the other end of the resistor.
+3. Add another jumper wire to the other end of the resistor.

-4. Add another jumper wire the short leg of the LED.
+4. Add a third jumper wire to the short leg of the LED.

+5. Unbend the paper clip and add it to the jumper wire coming from the short leg of the LED.

+6. Add the last jumper wire to the other end of the paper clip.

-5. Find pin 1 and pin 6 on your Raspberry Pi using the diagram below:
+7. Find pin 1 and pin 6 on your Raspberry Pi using the diagram below:

 ![](GPIO1.png "The Raspberry Pi GPIO pins")